xorvoid/forsp/README.md

 # FORSP: A Forth+Lisp Hybrid Lambda Calculus Language

-FORSP is a hybrid lanaguage combining FORTH and LISP.
+FORSP is a hybrid language combining FORTH and LISP.

 FORSP is a minimalist language.